sitevision/envision/packages/envision-docs/src/pages/utils/sizing.md

 description: The Sizing utility offers classes to define elements’ width and height using preset values.
 ---

-The sizing utility was updated in **2026.01.2** and now uses logical properties.

-Sizing utilities are available for both inline-size (width) and block-size (height).
+Sizing utilities provide classes for defining an element’s width and height.

 ## Usage